mikelunizar/Plasticity-MeshGraphNets/README.md

 ## Overview

 This repository contains the implementation and dataset for AI-driven simulations of contact and plasticity phenomena in solid mechanics.
 The study focuses on a worst-case scenario involving highly nonlinear behaviors such as plastic deformation and contact mechanics.
+To model these highly nonlinear behaviors, we extend **MeshGraphNets (MGN)** to account for plasticity and energy dissipation due to permanent deformations.
+Previous works using MGN have been mostly limited to hyperelastic materials, making this an important step in capturing more complex material responses.

 ## Problem Definition